Parish baseball players to watch in 2019

-Dutchtown senior infielder Brayden Caskey is one of the parish baseball players to watch in 2019.
+East Ascension senior pitcher Blaise Foote is one of the parish baseball players to watch in 2019.

 The 2018 baseball season was a hugely-successful one for Ascension Parish as three local teams reached the state quarterfinals, and Ascension Catholic brought home the Division-IV state title.